MSc International Disaster Management / Overview

 - Entry requirements

-A Second Class Bachelor's degree or the overseas equivalent although each application is judged on its own merits and exceptions to this entry requirement may be made.
+Applicants should hold a Second Class Honours degree, or its overseas equivalent, although each application is judged on its own merits and exceptions to this entry requirement may be made.

-We will consider graduates from all disciplines as the programme is interdisciplinary.
+We will consider graduates from all disciplines, as the course is interdisciplinary.

 - Number of places/applicants